STEP Trail Conservation Program

 STEP: Stewards for Trails, Education & Partnerships

-Stewards for Trails, Education and Partnerships is a program to increase participation in trail stewardship among equine enthusiasts while casting a positive light on horseback riders to land managers and other trail users.
+Stewards for Trails, Education and Partnerships (STEP) is a program to increase participation in trail stewardship among equine enthusiasts while casting a positive light on horseback riders to land managers and other trail users.

 Equestrian groups and individuals are encouraged to participate in trail maintenance and restoration projects.
 AQHA funds groups or organizations that have the most impact for community involvement and trail sustainability.

 - Help the national land managers recruit volunteers for trail stewardship

 - Educate equestrians so they will be effective advocates for trail stewardship in the horse community

 - Accomplish maintenance goals for trails and trailheads with land management

 - Improve stewardship of land owned by horsemen that are adjacent to or critical to national land

 - Build and/or strengthen relationships between local equestrian communities and land managers for the long-term stewardship of trails, trailheads and campgrounds

 The program’s mission is to promote equestrian involvement in the restoration, repair and establishment of trails.
 STEP hopes to unify horseback riders and other trail users in an effort to build and strengthen relationships between local equestrian communities, the forest service and other land managers for the long-term stewardship of trails.